VictoriaMetrics/VictoriaMetrics/README.md

 - All the VictoriaMetrics components must run in protected private networks without direct access from untrusted networks such as Internet.
   The exception is [vmauth](https://docs.victoriametrics.com/vmauth/) and [vmgateway](https://docs.victoriametrics.com/vmgateway/),
-  which are indended for serving public requests and performing authorization with [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).
+  which are intended for serving public requests and performing authorization with [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).
 - All the requests from untrusted networks to VictoriaMetrics components must go through auth proxy such as [vmauth](https://docs.victoriametrics.com/vmauth/) or [vmgateway](https://docs.victoriametrics.com/vmgateway/).
 The proxy must be set up with proper authentication and authorization.
 - Prefer using lists of allowed API endpoints, while disallowing access to other endpoints when configuring [vmauth](https://docs.victoriametrics.com/vmauth/)